 It occurs when verbal or non-verbal representations are activated within our minds during the learning process.

-It occurs when our verbal processing systems are activated by our non-verbal processing systems (this can also happen the other way around).
+It occurs when our verbal processing systems are activated by our non-verbal processing systems (and vice versa).

-It occurs when we activate images or symbols that are contained within the verbal or non-verbal processing systems within our brain.
+It occurs when we activate images or symbols contained in the verbal or non-verbal processing systems of our brain.

 Applying The Dual Coding Theory

-The Dual Coding Theory can be applied in instructional design by giving instructors an in depth look at just how the brain acquires new information.
-If instructional designers design lessons that involve the two different types of coding, they basically increase the likelihood of learners to retain the information, given that their mind will store it as a representation of both a verbal and non-verbal mental image that can be accessed at a later time.
+The Dual Coding Theory can be applied in Instructional Design by giving instructors an in-depth look at just how the brain acquires new information.
+If instructional designers design lessons that involve two different types of coding, they are essentially improving learners' memory retention, since their minds will store it as a representation of both a verbal and a non-verbal mental image that can be accessed later.

 Implement the most Impactful Instructional Design Theories with the Best Authoring Tool!